13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 - P2SQL Injection

 ### Prompt Injection
-Prompt Injection is a technique used to manipulate or exploit conversational AI systems, like chatbots or voice assistants, by crafting inputs that include hidden or unexpected instructions within them.
+Prompt Injection is a technique used to manipulate or exploit conversational AI systems, like chatbots or virtual assistants, by crafting inputs that include hidden or unexpected instructions within them.
 This technique can be used to alter the behavior of the AI in unintended ways or to extract information that should not be accessible.

 ### Prompt Leaking
 Prompt Leaking refers to a situation where a conversational AI, like a chatbot or a language model, inadvertently reveals parts of its internal prompts, training data, or operational instructions within its responses.
 This can happen due to flaws in the AI's design or when it's tricked into divulging more information than it's supposed to.

 ### P2SQL Injection
-P2SQL Injection is an attack in which a malicious Prompt is inputted into an LLM application, such as a chatbot or voice assistant integrated with the LLM and DBMS, to manipulate the DBMS.
+P2SQL Injection is an attack in which a malicious Prompt is inputted into an LLM application, such as a chatbot or virtual assistant integrated with the LLM and DBMS, to manipulate the DBMS.
 If an LLM application is P2SQL Injected, it can cause extensive damage, including data theft, falsification, and deletion from the DBMS.

 ## Installation